-I first discovered Korean Fried Chicken at a restaurant in London, and I’ve been hooked ever since.
-Over time, it quickly became one of my all-time favorite dishes, and I now enjoy recreating it at home.
-What I love most is that it’s surprisingly simple to make, requiring no fancy ingredients.
-In fact, with just a few staples like ketchup, honey, and soy sauce, along with the technique of double frying, you can achieve that crispy, flavorful chicken you crave.
+I first tried Korean Fried Chicken at a small restaurant in London, and I've been hooked ever since.
+Now, I love making it at home, it's much easier than you'd expect and doesn't need any fancy ingredients.
+With just ketchup, honey, and soy sauce, plus the simple trick of double frying, you can create that same crispy, flavorful chicken right in your own kitchen.

 Jump to:

-- Easy but impressive: It may seem like a special dish, but it’s actually pretty easy to make, and I’m sure everyone will be impressed when you serve it!
+- Easy: It may seem like a special dish, but it's actually pretty easy to make, and I'm sure everyone will be impressed when you serve it!

 - Crispy outside, juicy inside: The double frying makes the chicken extra crispy while keeping the inside nice and tender.
 It's that perfect crunch you'll love with every bite!